meatball133/crystal/exercises/concept/library-of-luton/.docs/instructions.md

 The library would like a new decryption system for a special kind of encryption.

 The encryption works by taking the letter and replacing it with the letter preceding it in the alphabet.
-For example `a` becomes `z`, `b` becomes `a`, `c` becomes `b` and so on.
+For example `a` becomes `z`, `b` becomes `a`, `c` becomes `b`, and so on.

-The library would like it to be able to decrypt both uppercase and lowercase letters, and keep the same case as the original letter.
+The library would like it to be able to decrypt both uppercase and lowercase letters and keep the same case as the original letter.

 Implement the `Library.decrypt_character` method that takes an argument `character` which holds the letter to decrypt.
 The method should return the decrypted letter.